Aishwarya-Venkatraman/musicworld/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3.

 ## Comments
  This project uses bootstrap for navbar and Angular Material for the cards display.
-All files passes linting.
-Unit testing - 13 success with no failure.
+All files pass linting.
+Unit testing - 13 specs, 0 failures.

 ## Development server